Iris Weinshall: Queens Boulevard

 Not long after Weinshall assumed the post of NYC DOT commissioner, the issue of Queens Boulevard came to the forefront.
 For decades, Queens Boulevard had been the most dangerous road in New York City.
 During the period 1950–2000, over 27,000 people were injured on Queens Boulevard.
-From 1980 to 1984, 40 people were killed on a 2.5-mile-long section of Queens Boulevard.
+From 1980 to 1984, 40 people were killed on a 2.5 mi section of Queens Boulevard.
 From 2002 to 2004, there were 393 injuries and eight deaths.
 Queens Boulevard became known as the Boulevard of Death in the media, and the community began an outcry to make the road safer.
 New York Newsday and the New York Daily News got into a circulation war on the issue of the Boulevard of Death, and the DOT was under pressure to take action.
 Weinshall implemented pedestrian improvements on Queens Boulevard, including longer pedestrian-crossing times, a lowering of the speed limit from 35 mph to 30 mph and the construction of new pedestrian median refuges.
 The safety improvements have proven successful, without the predicted backups.